toon-format/toon-dotnet/CONTRIBUTING.md

 ### Testing

 - All new features must include tests
-- Aim for high test coverage (80%+)
+- Maintain test coverage at **85%+ line coverage**
 - Tests should cover edge cases and spec compliance
 - Run the full test suite:
   ```bash
   dotnet test
   ```

-Some tests are auto generated to comply with the [TOON specification](https://github.com/toon-format/spec/blob/main/SPEC.md).
+Some tests are auto-generated to comply with the [TOON specification](https://github.com/toon-format/spec/blob/main/SPEC.md).
 To ensure tests are aligned with the spec, execute the `specgen.sh` or `specgen.ps1` script.

 ## SPEC Compliance